lewisl9029/toc/README.md

   Also, if we do ever release a new version of Toc, there's no guarantee that it will work properly with your existing profiles for this current version, because we simply haven't built a proper data schema versioning and migration mechanism.

+  Lastly, Toc will likely use more data and battery than most centralized messaging software, due in part to our very naively designed messaging protocol that's probably not nearly as efficient as it needs to be, and in part to the simple fact that as a distributed app, we have no access to push messaging, and need to use polling for just about everything.
+We have done some optimization in this area to make data and battery usage reasonably low for users with a small number of contacts, but expect usage to grow significantly when adding more contacts.

 ## Contributing

-As mentioned earlier, I won't have much time to review and accept pull requests for this project in the foreseeable future.
+As mentioned earlier, we won't have much time to review and accept pull requests for this project in the foreseeable future.
 However, you're certainly welcome to fork this repo and hack on it in any way you like, as long as you respect the AGPL license and release the source code with your modifications.

 ### Environment Setup